A Lesson to Learn: Cassava Sciences Inc. (SAVA)

 Sponsored

-The average price from analysts is $127.00, which is -$25.79 below the current price.
-SAVA currently public float of 37.41M and currently shorts hold a 10.58% ratio of that float.
-Today, the average trading volume of SAVA was 2.57M shares.
+The average price from analysts is $149.80, which is $24.67 above the current price.
+SAVA currently public float of 37.41M and currently shorts hold a 11.82% ratio of that float.
+Today, the average trading volume of SAVA was 2.96M shares.

 SAVA’s Market Performance

-SAVA stocks went up by 45.87% for the week, with a monthly jump of 47.30% and a quarterly performance of 186.99%, while its annual performance rate touched 3299.15%.
-The volatility ratio for the week stands at 17.11% while the volatility levels for the past 30 days are set at 12.50% for Cassava Sciences Inc..
-The simple moving average for the period of the last 20 days is 25.95% for SAVA stocks with a simple moving average of 204.80% for the last 200 days.
+SAVA stocks went down by -43.65% for the week, with a monthly drop of -18.62% and a quarterly performance of 48.57%, while its annual performance rate touched 2086.48%.
+The volatility ratio for the week stands at 27.43% while the volatility levels for the past 30 days are set at 16.74% for Cassava Sciences Inc..
+The simple moving average for the period of the last 20 days is -32.47% for SAVA stocks with a simple moving average of 67.31% for the last 200 days.

 Analysts’ Opinion of SAVA